 Plants to put at the edge of a sweet potato bed can also be culinary yam companion plants that share the same growing requirements, such as cilantro and basil.

 Any crop that can grow vertically is the ideal companion plant for yams.
 Think tomatoes or peppers.

 Potatoes and sweet potatoes can be difficult to harvest in their entirety.
 Even though crop rotation is essential, a stray potato left behind is likely to result in a volunteer plant.
 Rotational crops should not compete with your volunteers and should enhance the soil.

 Legumes are a good choice to juice up the soil again as is alfalfa.
-Simply planting a cover crop to enrich soil for the next season is another option.
-Red clover fixes nitrogen and composts into soil quickly, loosening the composition.
+Simply planting a cover crop to enrich the soil for the next season is another option.
+Red clover fixes nitrogen and composts into the soil quickly, loosening the composition.

-Companion planting with yams can enhance soil, provide rotation options and help prevent many pest species.
+Companion planting with yams can enhance soil, provide rotation options, and help prevent many pest species.